neroroxxx/RoxMux/README.md

 RoxMux containes multiple libraries in one, just include `<RoxMux.h>` to get started.
 All the libraries are templated to reduce RAM usage.

+No matter which mux or utility you will be using, you always have to include `#include <RoxMux.h>` this file will include all the RoxMux controllers.

 ### 74HC595
 This is a simple example to write to a 74HC595, change `MUX_TOTAL` to the number of chainged 74HC595s you have wired.